 Over 4,000 objects that have been collected from across the world.

-Whilst Plymouth City Museum and Art Gallery’s building is closed for the development of the History Centre, some of our collections are now on display in other venues.
-Watch this space for news on collections loans for 2017!
+Whilst the City Museum and Art Gallery’s building has now closed for the development of The Box, some of our collections are now on display in other venues.

 Our collections form the basis for study and research by students, personal and professional researchers, fellow curators and specialists from the region and beyond.